happystevehood/python-scripts-node.js/README.md

 I was expecting to have html/javascript communicating with a python via docker, but instead this both javascript and python is in the docker.

+Communication via Javascript and python via "OK" on stdout from python, and read by javascript.

 -----------------------------------------------

 To run app you need to have Docker installed, after run